 Marta was dumbfounded by his look of tempered disgust.
 "What?", she demanded.

-Aaron repeated her words, " 'My work is who I am.
+Aaron echoed her words, " 'My work is who I am.
 My job was the love of my life.' " He faced her squarely as he asked, "That job was you?
 That work, you loved?"

 "I felt the same way once, back in Iraq", Aaron said with true empathy.
 After giving her a minute to breathe, he continued, "Seasick on desert ground."
-His blue eyes squinted, as if peering into a scene under a blinding desert sun.
+His blue eyes squinted, as if peering into a scene far away, under a blinding desert sun.